syncfusion-content/uwp-docs/uwp/RichTextBox/FAQ-Section/How-to-identify-whether-the-viewer-is-scrolled-to-the-bottom-of-the-SfRichTextBoxAdv.md

 ---
-title: Identify whether the viewer is scrolled to the bottom in the UWP SfRichTextBoxAdv | Syncfusion
+title: Detect viewer scrolled to bottom UWP SfRichTextBoxAdv | Syncfusion
 description: Learn here all about how to identify whether the viewer is scrolled to the bottom in Syncfusion UWP SfRichTextBoxAdv and more.
 platform: uwp
 control: SfRichTextBoxAdv